New Painting Tools That Are Changing the Game

 The Paint Wand

-Clever Paint Brushes for Those Hard to Reach Areas
+Clever Paint Brushes for Hard-to-Reach Areas

 Must-Have Paint Scrapers and Strippers